Skip to Main Content

 Literature Review

 Literature Reviews are unsystematic narratives that refer to research studies, which support the author's view.
-They do not critically appraise evaluate, or summarize findings.
+They do not critically appraise, evaluate, or summarize findings.

 Case Studies